yyc9920/room-booking-app/README.md

 # Screen Golf Room Booking App
 This is a web application for booking golf rooms.
 It allows users to view the availability of rooms and book them for specific dates and times.
 The app is built using a frontend framework (React) and a backend API built with Node.js.

+*All documentation for this project was written by Chat gpt.*
+*Here's the [link](https://sharegpt.com/c/6jPLCaG) to the conversation.*

 ## Getting Started
 To run this app locally, follow these steps: